01 of 03

-Determining the sex of a Betta is generally quite easy, but sometimes they look similar enough to make a decision challenging.
+Determining the sex of a betta fish is generally quite easy, but sometimes they look similar enough to make a decision challenging.
 Taking the following characteristics into account should help you determine the sex of your Betta.
 Keep in mind that juvenile fish may not display sexual differences.
 Ideally, compare mature specimens of the same species and color, and compare multiple factors rather than using a single trait to determine sex.

 Often males are more vividly colored than females; however, color alone is not a definitive predictor of sex.
 Males generally display more vibrant colors than females, but females can be quite colorful, too.

-Female Bettas will display vertical stripes when they are ready to mate, while males do not.
+Female bettas will display vertical stripes when they are ready to mate, while males do not.

 Male Bettas have much longer fins, sometimes as much as three or four times the length of the females' fins.
 The ventral fins of the male are noticeably longer and thicker than those of the female.

 Mature females display an “egg spot” between the ventral and anal fins.
 This is actually the ovipositor, which is used to lay the eggs.
 Males rarely show an egg spot.

 Bettas have a membrane beneath the gill plate cover.
 This membrane is referred to as the “beard” and is displayed when the fish flares.
 Males have a much larger beard, so large that often it is visible even when the male is not flaring.
 Females also have a beard, but it is much smaller and not visible when the female isn’t flaring.Continue to 2 of 3 below.

 Male and Female Flaring